pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 Like the name and short form, the start time for our event series is mandatory information.
 We are going to enter the first of January, 2027, into the start time field.

-Since we already know our venue, we are going to put that location into pretix now.
+Since we already know our venue, we are going to enter that location into pretix now.
 This information is optional.
 We can still change it later.
 pretix will use our input into the "Location" field to search OpenStreetMap for that location.